If you’ve read the news or looked online recently then chances are you’re aware of the state that our planet is in. And it’s not a good one.

 Buying them isn’t the issue, the only issue is remembering to actually take them into the store with you.

 If you’re serious about creating less waste then it’s time to actively remember.
-Put a reminder on your phone, keep them in your purse at all times.
+Put a reminder on your phone, and keep them in your purse at all times.
 Whatever it takes, do it.
 Not only is it SO much better for the environment but it’s so much better for your wallet too.
+These are my favourite because they fold down so small and I can always keep them in my purse!

 Another wonderful habit to get into is carrying around a reusable mug and water bottle.
 Especially when going out for coffee or getting coffee to go this is a wonderful way to help not contribute to excess plastic waste.